anakic/querystorm-docs/New docs/The App class.md

 Both Workbook and Extension applications are reloaded each time a new version of the applciation is built by the IDE.
 When the IDE successfully builds a project, it sends a message to the Runtime to inform it that a new module has been prepared, and the Runtime immediatelly attempts to load it, after terminating any previously running instances of the same application.

-When unloading, the appdomain that held the App instance is destroyed, so you don't need to worry about cleaning up event handlers or managed objects surviving the shutdown.
+When unloading, the appdomain that held the App instance is destroyed, so you don't need to worry about cleaning.

 ## Dependency Injection